 Sickle cell disease program

 We are also on the cutting edge of research for sickle cell disease.
 Our program was among the first in the world to treat children with sickle cell disease using hydroxyurea, a medication that helps reduce hospitalizations, pain events, and the need for blood transfusions.
 Researchers in our program are currently leading the way to a better understanding of what causes pain in individuals with sickle cell disease with the goal of developing better treatments for pain.
 Our scientists have developed tools to assess how sickle cell disease impacts the well-being of children and their families.
-Children’s Wisconsin is one of only 10 clinical research sites for the ASH Research Collaborative Sickle Cell Disease Clinical Trials Network, giving our patients access to the latest therapies.
-Research in the sickle cell disease program is funded by the National Institutes of Health, Centers for Disease Control and Prevention, the Midwest Athletes Against Childhood Cancer (MACC Fund), and other local and national foundations.
+Children’s Wisconsin is one of the selected clinical research sites for the ASH Research Collaborative Sickle Cell Disease Clinical Trials Network, giving our patients access to the latest therapies.
+Research in the sickle cell disease program is funded by the National Institutes of Health, Centers for Disease Control and Prevention, the Midwest Athletes Against Childhood Cancer (MACC Fund) and other local and national foundations.

 Our care team